tbakerrobotics/rovr_main/README.md

 - Lobby map is weirdly stretched.
 - Add "show connected to vivox voice channel" on E press
 - Remove space character from username for vivox
+- Tweak vivox positional values for volume close and drop off after
+- Audio type in lobby and game menu isnt updating

 # Migrate To Android
 1. Remove Steam and integrate standard online sub systems (user specifying a specific IP address)